 As soon as the first teeth start to erupt, you can start wiping them down after feedings.
 Usually, these are the two bottom front teeth, followed by the two top front teeth.
 For caretakers, be careful not to share items or kisses directly with the baby’s mouth.
 Adults carry cavity-causing bacteria that that infants do not.
-This is also the perfect time to start seeing the pediatric dentist for nutrition counseling and dental checkups.
+This is also the perfect time to start seeing a pediatric dentist for nutrition counseling and dental checkups.

 Once more teeth erupt, start establish a regular brushing and flossing routine as soon as possible!
 Good habits start early.
 You can guide your child through the process and let them practice on you or a doll.
 Your pediatric dentist will let you know when it’s a good time to start introducing fluoridated toothpaste into your child’s routine.
 Most children only need a pea-sized amount of toothpaste when brushing because their teeth are so small and they may have trouble not ingesting the foam.

-Your pediatric dentist will guide your child through every stage of growth and development.
+Your pediatric dentist in Aurora will guide your child through every stage of growth and development.
 If you have any questions about pediatric dentistry, give us a call at Epic Dentistry for Kids.
 We are always happy to help.